Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Introduction

+The proportion $\mu_{f_0}'-\mu_{f_0}$, which can be thought of as a lower bound on the density of superelliptic equations with leading coefficient $f_0$ having a Brauer--Manin obstruction to solubility in the large-$n$ limit, approaches $\approx96.7\%$ as the number of prime factors of $\upkappa$ grows; see Table~\ref{tab-display}.

-The genus of a stacky curve can be computed using the general formula for the Euler characteristic of an orbifold curve (see~\cite{MR1479291}).
-In their forthcoming paper~\cite{BPpreprint}, Bhargava and Poonen prove that all (suitably defined) stacky curves $S$ of genus less than $\frac{1}{2}$ over $\BZ$ satisfy the Hasse principle; i.e., if $S(\BR) \neq \varnothing$ and $S(\BZ_p) \neq \varnothing$ for every prime $p \in \BZ$, then $S(\BZ) \neq \varnothing$.
-On the other hand, there is no guarantee that a stacky curve of genus at least $\frac{1}{2}$ satisfies the Hasse principle.
-Indeed, it is easy to construct examples of stacky curves of genus $\frac{1}{2}$ over $\BZ$ that fail the Hasse principle (see~\cite[Theorem~1]{BPpreprint} for a family of examples that fail the Hasse principle in a particularly strong sense), and more generally, one expects that $100\%$ of everywhere locally soluble stacky curves of genus $1/2$ over $\BZ$ fail to have a global solution.
+The \emph{genus} of a stacky curve can be defined in terms of the Euler characteristic of an orbifold curve; see~\cite[section entitled ``Orbifolds, and the topology of $M$-curves'']{MR1479291}.
+In~\cite{BPpreprint}, Bhargava and Poonen prove that all (suitably defined) stacky curves $S$ of genus less than $\frac{1}{2}$ over $\BZ$ satisfy the Hasse principle; i.e., if $S(\BR) \neq \varnothing$ and $S(\BZ_p) \neq \varnothing$ for every prime $p \in \BZ$, then $S(\BZ) \neq \varnothing$.
+On the other hand, there is no guarantee that a stacky curve of genus at least $\frac{1}{2}$ satisfies the Hasse principle: indeed, for any separable integral binary form $F$ of degree $2n+1 \geq 3$, the genus of the associated stacky curve $\mathscr{S}_F$ is given by $\frac{2n+1}{4} > \frac{1}{2}$, and Theorem~\ref{thm-hasse} demonstrates that these stacky curves often fail the Hasse principle.